Site icon American Football International

 The team’s march into the history books did not go unnoticed.

-As momentum mounted through this past season, which began in September, and word spread that this team of hearing-impaired youngsters was practically defying gravity, well-wishes poured in from celebrities and political leaders across the United States as well as thousands of tributes from mortal folks.
+As momentum mounted through the season, which began in September, and word spread that this team of hearing-impaired youngsters was practically defying gravity, well-wishes poured in from celebrities and political leaders across the United States as well as thousands of tributes from mortal folks.
 Such goings testify to a well-worn cultural nuance of Americans, who embrace feel-good stories in a big way.
 The tale of the Cubs is no less than a Horatio Alger saga, where the meek and downtrodden overcome great misfortune to achieve glory.

 “It feels overwhelming,” Cubs head coach Keith Adams told NBC News through a sign language interpreter.
 “It’s been nonstop, getting messages, you know, congratulations and well-wishes.
 My email is blowing up.
 I’ve had some NFL head coaches—the Tennessee Titans have sent me congratulations,” Adams said.
 “TV producers, movie producers reaching out to us.
 It definitely feels like we’ve reached celebrity status!”

-The Cubs were indeed treated like celebrities one recent Sunday afternoon as guests of the NFL’s Los Angeles Chargers, who fêted them at a pre-game ceremony.
+The Cubs were indeed treated like celebrities one Sunday afternoon as guests of the NFL’s Los Angeles Chargers, who fêted them at a pre-game ceremony.

 Janelle Green, an administrator at the school, is thrilled: